dhellmann/pymotw-3/source/pkgutil/index.rst

 The arguments to :func:`get_data` are the dotted name of the package, and a filename relative to the top of the package.
-The return value is a byte sequence, so it is encoded as UTF-8 before being printed.
+The return value is a byte sequence, so it is decoded from UTF-8 before being printed.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'pkgutil_get_data.py'))